Clocks & watches: the representation of movement That represents time.

 By accident, we learned when compiling this exhibition, that some of the designers found each other seemingly by chance.
 Nicolai Canetti, European and living in New York met Shiohei Mihara, Japanese living In Tokyo, while researching and travelling in Japan.
 They collaborated on clock designs for Canetti Group.
 Ettore Sottsass, Italian, George Sowden, English, Natalie du Pasquier, French, found each other in Italy.
 From a variety of perspectives, they have all strongly contributed to our understanding of clocks and watches, these objects that track our universal measure of time.

-We revisit many of these timepieces 20 to 30 some years after their original production, offering them to a "now" that eagerly receives them.
+We revisit many of these timepieces 20 to 30 years after their original production, offering them to a "now" that eagerly receives them.

 First edition, out-of-production SOTTSASS COLLECTION wrist watches designed by Ettore Sottsass, released in Japan by Seiko in 1992.
 Production of this collection was limited to a small number due to the highly skilled and meticulous manufacturing required to create such a complex yet subtile design.